 - 1 Open 5-3-1 Payroll Calculations. - 2 On the menu bar, click Options, then click Create Standard Calculations. - 3 Carefully review each standard payroll calculation. - 4 Some of the account numbers may need to be modified.
 If you used the Sage 100 Contractor standard 4-digit or 5-digit chart of accounts and have not made modifications, the account numbers will be correct.
-If you have used or created another chart of accounts or modified one of the standard ones, you will need to carefully review each of the account numbers. - 5 For each province tax calculation, you must enter the province abbreviation in the Province text box. - 6 For the Province Disability Insurance and the Province Unemployment Insurance calculations, you must enter the Default Rate, Default Maximum, and Max Type. - 7 Set up any additional calculations.
+If you have used or created another chart of accounts or modified one of the standard ones, you will need to review each of the account numbers carefully. - 5 For each provincial tax calculation, you must enter the province abbreviation in the Tax Province text box. - 6 Set up any additional calculations.